Bucket Listers

 Roughly 6 miles round trip; 1,100 feet elevation

 Pro tip: Refuel post-hike at Neptune’s Net, a popular Malibu seafood restaurant nearby.
-Replace your vegan pesto kelp noodles and homegrown kombucha for some fish & chips and chili cheese fries – you deserve it after a long hike.

 Trailhead address: 12896 Yerba Buena Road, Malibu, CA 90265